How to Write Any Appeal Letter (Format, Don’ts, Samples)

 For example, if you feel that you have been unfairly or unjustly treated, you may need to write an appeal letter.
 These include circumstances where you have been unfairly denied a salary raise at the workplace, demoted with no valid explanations or reasons, or when your employment is unjustly terminated.

-You may also need to write this letter to appeal a rejected admittance decision to a university, particularly if you feel that the decision is based on unjust circumstances.
+You may also need to write one to appeal a rejected admission decision to a university, particularly if you feel that the decision is based on unjust circumstances.

 Template and Examples